torrobinson/progress-steps-webcomponent/README.md

 	/* The font color of step labels that are before the current step */
 	--previous-label-font-color: red;
+	/* The font color of the step icons that are before the current step */
+	--previous-step-font-color: pink;

 	/* The fill-color for step icons that are after the current active step */
 	--future-step-fill-color: orange;